JoelTodd/pong-test/README.md

 Run the script and a small menu will appear.
 Use the arrow keys to select "Start Game" or "Quit" and press Enter to confirm.

-The ball speeds up slightly with each successful paddle hit, making the game progressively more challenging.
+The ball now speeds up whenever it bounces off the top wall or your paddle, leading to a steady progression from a slow start to a fast, chaotic end.
 Keep an eye out for the yellow powerup that appears as a short, unmoving paddle.
-It sticks around for a few seconds and duplicates any ball that passes through it, launching the new copy in a random direction that keeps the same vertical motion and overall speed as the source ball while never travelling perfectly sideways.
+It sticks around for a few seconds and duplicates any ball that passes through it from above or below, launching the new copy in a random direction that keeps the same vertical motion and overall speed as the source ball while never travelling perfectly sideways.
 The game only resets when every ball has been missed.

+On the game over screen, use the arrow keys to select "Try Again" or "Main Menu" and press Enter to confirm your choice.